LocalT0aster/Notes/OS/Lab1Solution.md

 git config --global user.name "Your Name" git config --global user.email youremail@example.com
 ```
-Also it is required to have gcc installed to comlete this lab.
+Also it is required to have gcc installed to complete this lab.
 On Ubuntu/Debian distros you can do this by installing `build-essential` using `apt`:
 ```bash
 sudo apt update && sudo apt install -y build-essential
 ```